pokt-network/poktroll/docusaurus/docs/operate/quickstart/supplier_cheatsheet.md

 This guide provides quick reference commands for setting up a **Supplier** and running a **RelayMiner** on Pocket Network.

-:::warning
+For detailed instructions, troubleshooting, and observability setup, see the [Supplier Walkthrough](./../run_a_node/supplier_walkthrough.md).

+:::note

 These instructions are intended to run on a Linux machine.

-TODO_TECHDEBT(@olshansky): Adapt the instructions to be macOS friendly.
+TODO_TECHDEBT(@olshansky): Adapt instructions to be macOS friendly in order to streamline development and reduce friction for any new potential contributor.

 :::